saumyapalk23/Saumya-Palakodety-Trimester-3-/test_prep.md

 **Make a license for your personal and Team project.
 Document license you picked and why.**

  * We chose az GPL license b/c we want to allow people to access our work and modify it for its improvement.
+I chose a Creative Commons v1.
+Universal licencse in order to safely give legal access to my code to share with others.

 **Describe PII you have seen on project in CompSci Principles.**

-* We plan to use data bases with teachers/students information, so we plan to use authentication factors to ensure that that information is safe.
+* We have seen data bases with teachers/students information, so we plan to use authentication factors to ensure that that information is safe.

 **What are your feelings about PII and your exposure?**

 * I'm a little bit upset now that I've learned more about it, but I know that that is part of having a digital footprint.
 It is important to stay as safe as possible.
+I feel that I hhad some exposure to PII becuase I worked a little bit on the database last trimester.

 **Describe good and bad passwords?
 What is another step that is used to assist in authentication.**

-* Lack of generic words, symbols, numbers, capitals, etc. ensure a strong password.
+*  A bad password has a lack of generic words, symbols, numbers, capitals, etc. which makes the password weak
+*  A good password has a mix of letters, capitals, numbers, symbols, characters, etc. in order to add strength to the password
 * Multifactor authentication or biometric scans along with passwords ensure more security.
+Fingerprint and facial recognition are also used to assist in authenticatiion.
+Security phrases that only the person who's account it is, knows the answer to those questions also helps with authetication and protection of privacy.

 **Try to describe Symmetric and Asymmetric encryption.**

 * encryption:
-* * one key in symmetric for both encryption and decryption,
+* * one key (private key) in symmetric for both encryption and decryption,
 * * two keys in asymmetric (public/private for encoding/decoding), in which sender doesn't need receiver's private key for encryption, but receiver's private key is REQUIRED for decryption

 **Provide and example of encryption we used in deployment.**

 * Database and server encryption, in which we encrypted our databases for security instead of leaving them in plain text.
+Encryption is also used when using certbot to make the website secure or add the 's' in https.

 **Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.**

 * Where a suspicious email appears to be from a bank or another supposedly trustworthy website, but they lure individuals with a link which installs a virus on a computer or reveals a lot of PII.
+Other phishing techniques are posing as real organizations and asking people to click on links for prizes.